fullstack-storyteller/Notes/azure/5-azure-storage.md

 More details on Azure Data redundancy is [here](https://techcommunity.microsoft.com/t5/azure-storage/understanding-azure-storage-redundancy-offerings/ba-p/1431700)

 **Note:** Be aware of potential data loss!
 Always check LastSyncTime before executing the failover.

+## Azure File Share service

+Multiple users can use a file share to store their data.
+It uses **Server Message Block** protocol.